alejandroschuler/r4ds-courses/tabular-data.md

 [1] 3
 ```
 - `3` is the answer
-- `[1]` means: the answer is a vector and this line starts with the first element of that vector.
+- `[1]` means: the answer is a vector (a list of elements of the same type) and this line starts with the first element of that vector.
 - It does not mean the answer has one element (although that is true in this case).